home-assistant/home-assistant.io/source/_integrations/telegram_polling.markdown

   required: true
   type: list
 chat_id:
   description: Telegram chat id.
-Users would have a positive id and a group would have a negative id.
+Users would have a positive id and groups would have a negative id.
   required: true
   type: integer
 user_id: